Ahket-net/docs/MD/AHK Token.md

 - Related documents:
    - STASH Reference Manual
       - STASH DBN Treasury

-      -
-## AHK Token Overview
+## Introduction

-- Related documents:
-   - STASH Reference Manual
-      - STASH DBN Treasury

-The AHK token is an integral component of the Ahket ecosystem, specifically designed to represent ownership shares in the STASH DBN Treasury.
+The AHK token is an integral component of the Ahket ecosystem, specifically designed to represent a share in the STASH DBN Treasury.
 The initial minting of AHK tokens is set at 100 million.
 At the outset, the STASH DBN Treasury will not contain any DBN, rendering the initial value of each AHK token as zero.
-However, as the utilization of STASH and Ahket's verification services increases, DBN will begin to accumulate in the STASH DBN Treasury, thereby enhancing the value of AHK tokens.
+However, as the utilization of STASH and Ahket's verification services increases, DBN will accumulate in the STASH DBN Treasury, thereby enhancing the value of AHK tokens.

 ## Interaction with STASH DBN Treasury

-AHK token holders have the unique ability to burn their tokens to withdraw their proportional share of DBN from the STASH DBN Treasury.
-This process not only allows token holders to extract value directly from the treasury but also reduces the total supply of AHK tokens in circulation, potentially increasing the value of the remaining tokens.
+AHK token holders are allowed to burn their tokens in order to withdraw a proportional share of DBN from the STASH DBN Treasury.
+This process, not only allows token holders to extract value directly from the treasury, but reduces the total supply of AHK tokens in circulation---potentially increasing the value of the remaining tokens.

 ### Example of AHK Token Utility

 Consider a scenario where the total supply of AHK tokens is 100 million.
 If an AHK holder decides to burn 1.5 AHK, they will receive a corresponding share of the DBN stored in the STASH DBN Treasury, calculated as 1.5/100,000,000 of the treasury's total DBN.
-Concurrently, the total supply of AHK tokens will adjust to 99,999,998.5, reflecting the burnt tokens.
+Therefore, the total supply of AHK tokens will adjust to 99,999,998.5, reflecting the burnt tokens.

 ## Smart Contract Implementation